Publishing Extensions

 vsce publish --pre-release

-VS Code will auto update extensions to the highest version available, so even if a user opted into a pre-release version and there is an extension release with a higher version, that user will be updated to the released version.
+VS Code will automatically update extensions to the highest version available, so even if a user opted-into a pre-release version and there is an extension release with a higher version, the user will be updated to the released version.
+So, we recommend that extensions use major.EVEN_NUMBER.patch for release versions and major.ODD_NUMBER.patch for pre-release versions.
+For example: 0.2.* for release and 0.3.* for pre-release.

-If extension authors do not want their pre-release users to be updated to the release version, we recommend to always increment and publish a new pre-release version before publishing a release version in order to make sure that the pre-release version is always higher.
+If extension authors do not want their pre-release users to be updated to the release version, we recommend always incrementing and publishing a new pre-release version before publishing a release version to make sure that the pre-release version is always higher.
 Note that while pre-release users will be updated to a release version if it is higher, they still remain eligible to automatically update to future pre-releases with higher version numbers than the release version.

-Note: Extensions that already have a separate stand alone pre-release extension should reach out to the VS Code team to enable the automatic uninstall of the outdated separate extension and install of the pre-release version of the main extension.
+Note: Extensions that already have a separate standalone pre-release extension should reach out to the VS Code team to enable the automatic uninstall of the outdated separate extension and install the pre-release version of the main extension.

 Platform-specific extensions

-Extensions can publish different VSIXs for each platform (Windows, Linux, macOS) VS Code is running on.
-We call such extensions platform-specific extensions.
+You can publish your extension's VSIX package for each platform (Windows, Linux, macOS) VS Code is running on.
+We call such extensions platform-specific.

 Starting with version 1.61.0, VS Code looks for the extension package that matches the current platform.